DURING THE PANDEMIC, only limited bike donations are being accepted:

 We work hard to find the best new use for every donated bike — whether it’s used for education, as in our Earn A Bike program; refurbished and sold or earned with volunteer credits to help someone get riding; or properly recycled after salvaging all its useful parts.

 What you get from us for your bike donation

-We will provide a receipt for any donation for tax purposes, but can’t trade for any merchandise, or shop credit.
+We will provide documentation (paper or electronic) of your donation for your tax purposes, but cannot trade donations for mechandise or shop credits.